The Queensland Government manages personal information in line with the Information Privacy Act 2009.

 To meet your needs or answer your questions, we may share your personal information with other Queensland Government agencies who are also bound by the Information Privacy Act 2009.
 We will only disclose your personal information with those agencies in order to meet your requested service requirements.

 Information stored in the CRM may also be used for service analysis and to communicate relevant and related government information and services to you (e.g. workshops, seminars, grant programs).
 You will be able to opt out of receiving these communications at any time.

 The Queensland Government is committed to ensuring you are satisfied with the service we provide and may from time to time invite you to complete a survey about your satisfaction.
 Surveys may be conducted by contracted service providers who will be required to comply with the provisions of the Information Privacy Act 2009.

 We will not add you to a mailing list, or give your personal information to third parties without your consent, except to provide you with services or improve our service to you, as indicated above, unless required by law.

 Applications for access to or amendment of personal information

-Formal requests for documents or amendment of personal information must be made via a Right to Information application on the prescribed statutory forms, copies of which are available at www.rti.qld.gov.au.
-Prior to lodging an access or amendment application for information held by this department, please contact RTI Services for advice at firstname.lastname@example.org.
+Formal requests for documents or amendment of personal information must be made by using a Right to Information application on the prescribed statutory forms.
+Copies of the forms are available from www.rti.qld.gov.au.
+Before lodging an access or amendment application for information held by this department, please contact RTI Services for advice at email@example.com.